-Board of Directors and Shareholders NioCorp Developments Ltd. Denver, Colorado
+Board of Directors and Shareholders NioCorp Developments Ltd. Centennial, Colorado

-We have audited the accompanying consolidated balance sheets of NioCorp Developments Ltd. (the "Company") as of June 30, 2016 and 2015 and the related consolidated statements of operations and comprehensive loss, shareholders' equity, and cash flows for the years then ended June 30, 2016 and 2015.
+We have audited the accompanying consolidated balance sheets of NioCorp Developments Ltd. as of June 30, 2017 and 2016 and the related consolidated statements of operations and comprehensive loss, shareholders' equity, and cash flows for each of the three years in the period ended June 30, 2017.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.